genpat-it/cohesive/README.md

 # Contact

-For any inquiries or support, feel free to reach out to us at [genpat@izs.it](mailto:genpat@izs.it).
+For any inquiries or support, feel free to reach out to us at [cohesive@izs.it](mailto:cohesive@izs.it).